jialeiY/theDalek/dalekFoot/gaga/README.md

 [#] 3. refactor SPI
 [#] 4. test all combination of Prescaler and Period for tim5, to make main tread more efficiency [ ] 5. circle buffer for usart
-[ ] 6. disable motor pin on startup to avoid wheel turning on start [#] 7. read systick counter
+[#] 6. disable motor pin on startup to avoid wheel turning on start [#] 7. read systick counter
+8. can control static speed of motor
+9. control dynamic speed of motor
+10. control speed of motor from SPI
+11. the trajectory controlling